amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-translation-intro/tutorial.md

 ## Enable the Translation API

 Click on [this link](https://console.cloud.google.com/flows/enableapi?apiid=translate.googleapis.com) to enable the Translation API for your project.
+(After you've enabled it, you don't need to do any further setup, as you've already set up an API key above.)

 Next, you'll translate some text from English to Spanish.